 - (C) Parenthood leave shall be available to parents of newborn or newly adopted children, or children newly placed through foster care or newly established in loco parentis relationships.
 Parenthood leave shall also be available to the employee whose domestic partner is the biological or adoptive parent of the child. - (D) For all parenthood leaves, a date certain shall be set for the employee's return to employment.
 However, if the employee's line is vacant, they may return on an earlier date.
 If return on the prearranged date is impossible, and reasonable notice is given, the employee may return to work up to two (2) weeks later. - (E) Any employee who desires to work part-time during the term of any parenthood leave shall be permitted to do so, if a position is available.
-The Project Director may agree to employ the employee on a part-time basis if such employment is feasible and reasonable to the working of the project. - (F) LSNYC shall provide parental leave as follows:
+The Project Director may agree to employ the employee on a part-time basis if such employment is feasible and reasonable to the working of the project. - (F) LSNYC shall provide twelve (12) weeks paid parental leave after 6 months of service.
+LSNYC shall provide fifteen (15) weeks paid parental leave after 3 years of service.